Latvian president calls store collapse that killed 54 'murder'

 Prime Minister Valdis Dombrovskis announced three days of mourning from Saturday for the victims of the tragedy, in which scores of shoppers were trapped under rubble.

-"This is a case which should be clearly named, that it is a murder of an enormous amount of defenceless people," the President Andris Berzins said in a television interview.
+"This is a case which should be clearly named, that it is a murder of an enourmous amount of defenceless people," the President Andris Berzins said in a television interview.

 Rescue workers freed many survivors from the ruins in the first hours after the accident, but by Saturday afternoon no survivors had been found for a day.
 Twenty-nine injured people were taken to hospital, 11 of whom were firefighters.
 Three firefighters were among the dead.